jmalenko/www.jaro.cz/it-education.md

 First real programming language the kids will learn.

 References:
-- [Python for Kids – A Playful Introduction to Programming](https://nostarch.com/pythonforkids)  this is the best book.
+- [Python for Kids – A Playful Introduction to Programming](https://nostarch.com/pythonforkids) – This is the best book I've found.
 However, I have some reservations regarding the programming methodology.
 (Basically, we should start with a problem, then explain the algorithm with words and code it in a programming language.
 Here the author jumps directly to Python.)
 - [learnpython.org](https://www.learnpython.org/)
 - [Python Exercises for Kids](https://blog.regehr.org/archives/1300)